Sales Scorecard 101: How To Boost Sales and Engage Your Team

 Target Your Metrics

-Finally, it’s time to nail down exactly what metrics you’re going to display on your sales scorecard.
-Are you going to measure activity such as phone calls per week?
+Finally, it’s time to nail down exactly what metrics you’re going to display Are you going to measure activity such as phone calls per week?
 How about new clients?
 Maybe it’s simply the number of sales in dollars based on territory or quota?
-(Remember: Don’t unfairly advantage people with larger territories)
+(Remember: Don’t unfairly advantage people with larger territories).
+This is why its so crucial to start thinking through how you’ll organize these scoreboards early.
+Got a top performer who is always out pacing everyone?
+Make sure that you measure combined metrics for different teams, rather than putting a spotlight on the same individual every single month.

 The bottom line is that your metrics should serve as proper representations of your goals and KPIs.
 If you’re looking for each person to hit a certain number at the end of the quarter, it really doesn’t mean much reward the number of cold-calls they made if it doesn’t necessarily lead to more sales.

-Simply put, the metrics you display on a sales scorecard should be the ones that guide your reps toward the most success.
+Simply put, the metrics you display should be the ones that guide your reps toward the most success.
 If they’re not helping them work smarter or perform higher, those metrics are just a distraction.

 And truly that’s it.
 Start to play around this week with what a sales scorecard could look like for your organization.
 And if you have any questions at all, please don’t hesitate to reach out.